Insurance for the people

 Whether your dental insurance is a Dental Preferred Provider Organization (PPO) or Dental Health Maintenance Organization (HMO), you can expect to have some level of coverage for dental fillings to help defray the cost.

 For a dental insurance policy to provide coverage for fillings, you must purchase the policy before having your dentist place the fillings.
 Each dental plan varies in the way they cover fillings.
 Some may pay a flat fee that is typically based on the type and size of the filling.
 Others may pay a percentage of the dentist's fee.
-Most plans also include a deductible—the amount that the patient must pay out of her own pocket before the insurance pays any benefits.
+Most plans also include a deductible—the amount that the patient must pay out of their own pocket before the insurance pays any benefits.

 Before scheduling an appointment with your dentist for a filling, you should check with your dental insurance provider and find out exactly how your plan covers them.
 This way you have no unpleasant surprises when the dentist presents you with the bill.